 Takaoka City holds an annual Takaoka Manyo Festival.
-The Takaoka Plant takes part in the annual main event, the recitation of all 20 volumes of the "Manyo-shu (Anthology of a Myriad Leaves)."
-In 2011, the event was held on October 7, and 19 plant employees-well over the five employees who participated last year - took part in the festivities, awakening their feelings of bygone days to recite many a Japanese poem at the gathering.
+The Takaoka Plant takes part in the annual main event, the recitation of all 20 volumes of the "Manyo-shu (Anthology of Myriad Leaves)."
+In 2012, the event was held on October 6, and 15 ZEON Takaoka Group employees took part in the festivities, awakening their feelings of bygone days to recite many a Japanese poem at the gathering.